george-pov/YTSkedy/docs/development/testing.md

 - Keep integration tests separate from unit tests when they require Azure storage, YouTube, WordPress, or authentication behavior.
+- Treat the current `.http` files under `src/Test/YTSkedy.AzureFunctions.IntegrationTest/` as manual integration checks.
+They are not executed by `dotnet test`.
+- Use Azurite for local Azure Table Storage checks unless a real storage account has been explicitly selected for the run.
+- Keep deployed host URLs, function keys, and other personal HTTP environment values in `http-client.env.json.user`, not in tracked environment files.
 - Do not create, update, or delete real YouTube resources by default.
 - Use local emulators, fakes, or explicitly approved test resources for integration coverage.